BenHanson/lexertl/README.md

 lexertl: The Modular Lexical Analyser Generator
 =======

-lexertl is a header-only library for writing lexer analyzers.
+lexertl is a header-only library for writing lexical analysers.
 With lexertl you can:

-- build lexical scanner at runtime
+- Build lexical analysers at runtime
-- scan Unicode and ASCII input
+- Scan Unicode and ASCII input
-- scan from file or memory
+- Scan from files or memory
-- generate C++ code or even write your own code generator
+- Generate C++ code or even write your own code generator

 ### Construct a Lexer and Tokenize input